 American market had many manufacturers of crayons.
-One of the first was E. Steiger & Co. who made and sold wax crayons since 1881 in boxes of 6, 12, and 18 colors.
+One of the first was E. Steiger & Co., who made and sold wax crayons in 1881 in boxes of 6, 12, and 18 colors.
 Binney & Smith (today known as Crayola) started selling their crayons in 1903.
-They soon started selling crayons indifferent sets (19 different sets with 30 colors) and became one of the most popular companies (so much that some people call crayons - crayolas).
-Franklin Mfg Co was also one of the earliest crayon manufacturers and it is known that they sold wax crayons since 1883.
-Their sets were called Rainbow, Radiant, Penguin and Educational and they stayed in business until 1927.
-Eberhard Faber Pencil Company, which brought German lead pencil-making techniques to the United States, also sold wax crayons in 1883 but theirs were cedar wood encased crayons.
+They soon started selling crayons indifferent sets (19 different sets with 30 colors) and became one of the most popular companies (so much so that some people call crayons - Crayola).
+Franklin Mfg Co was also one of the earliest crayon manufacturers known to have sold wax crayons since 1883.
+Their sets were called Rainbow, Radiant, Penguin, and Educational, and they stayed in business until 1927.
+Eberhard Faber Pencil Company, which brought German lead pencil-making techniques to the United States, also sold wax crayons in 1883, but theirs were cedar wood-encased crayons.
 They later switched to all-wax crayons.
-Charles A. Bowley started selling wax crayons for marking leather in late 1880s.
-Trying to keep up with the demand for his crayons he partnered up with American Crayon Company in 1902.
-Joseph Dixon Crucible Co. began making crayons in 1887 and, by merging with American Crayon Company in 1983, they made Dixon Ticonderoga Company and they are still making and selling crayons.
-Prang Educational Company, founded by Louis Prang who is one of the fathers of art education in United States, manufactured watercolor crayons and sold them from the late 19th to the early 20th century.
-Milton Bradley Co. sold games but they also sold wax crayons from 1895 and they did that until they were acquired by Hasbro in 1984.
+Charles A. Bowley started selling wax crayons for marking leather in the late 1880s.
+Trying to keep up with the demand for his crayons, he partnered with the American Crayon Company in 1902.
+Joseph Dixon Crucible Co. began making crayons in 1887, and by merging with American Crayon Company in 1983, they made Dixon Ticonderoga Company, and they are still making and selling crayons.
+Prang Educational Company, founded by Louis Prang, one of the fathers of art education in the United States, manufactured watercolor crayons and sold them from the late 19th to the early 20th century.
+Milton Bradley Co. sold games, but they also sold wax crayons from 1895, and they did that until they were acquired by Hasbro in 1984.